 Non-hazardous wastes mainly including the wastes rocks were generated from our mining activities.
 They were discharged to the waste rock dump with the governmental approval which is nearby to our mine site.
 Certain waste rock would be used to maintain our tailings storage facility of the beneficiation plant.
-In the long run, they would be used in the construction of our new beneficiation plant, for the land rehabilitation purpose and stored in our new waste rock dump in the forest land acquired in February 2024.
+In the long run, they would be used in the construction of our new beneficiation plant, for the land rehabilitation purpose and stored in our waste rock dump.

 Tailings were also produced in our beneficiation operations.
 The tailings generated by our production plant were discharged to a tailing storage facility on site.
-These tailings would be used for underground filling of the stope, the construction of the new beneficiation plant and tailings pond in the forest land acquired in February 2024.
+These tailings would be used for underground filling of the stope, the construction of the new beneficiation plant and tailings pond.

 The Group is aware of the importance of responsible tailings management, and will continue to improve relevant standards to reduce risks.
 The Company has created and continuously improved projects design, safety and environmental management plans, to ensure that the relevant risks to the community, environment and operations caused by tailings can be minimized.
-In FY2023, the Company continued to strengthen the risk prevention and control of tailing storage facilities, and comprehensively improved the ability of safety risk management and control of tailings storage.
+In FY2024, the Company continued to strengthen the risk prevention and control of tailing storage facilities, and comprehensively improved the ability of safety risk management and control of tailings storage.
 The Company completed the formulation of tailings storage safety risk control plan, and carried out investigations and control actions on continuous tailings storage potential risks in accordance with the applicable laws and regulations.
 The Company had also entrusted certain quality inspection institutions with corresponding qualifications to carry out a comprehensive quality inspection of the drainage structures of the tailing storage facilities.